JosephEudave/Piper-TTS-Trainer/README.md

 - **Hardware Requirements:**
   - A computer with at least 8GB RAM
-  - A GPU is recommended for faster training
+  - A GPU is recommended for faster training (CUDA compatible)
   - Sufficient disk space for your dataset and model

 - **Training Time:**